Microsoft Says Russian Operation Targeted U.S. Conservative Groups As Midterms Loom

 What Is The GRU And What Role Does It Play In Russia's Cyber And Military Operations?

+"In this particular instance we believe we were able to act quickly enough that these specific sites were not used successfully," Brad Smith, Microsoft's president and chief legal officer, tells NPR.
+He adds that the latest activity "clearly suggests" that the hacker group is focusing on conservative organizations.

+Elizabeth Dwoskin of The Washington Post explains why the starkly similar domain names are significant — and why Microsoft has a vested interest in shutting them down.

-"Remember, Microsoft is managing one of the largest corporate email programs in the world," she tells NPR's Morning Edition.
+"Remember, Microsoft is managing one of the largest corporate email programs in the world," she tells NPR.
 "When you open up your email and you click on a link — you think it's an email from a trusted person, and then you're taken to a website that is loaded up with malware and it's going to take your credentials."

+The hackers sent emails to board members or think tank employees that notified them of a problem with their email account and directed them to bogus websites, according to Smith.

+"When they get to this site they see, typically, a page that looks just like a page of their employer, where they work, they're asked to enter their password and then their credentials are harvested, so to speak," he says.

-Paired with the other phony sites, "these domains show a broadening of entities targeted by Strontium's activities," Microsoft explains — and notes that these attacks are neither the first nor likely to be the last to be launched by the hacking group.
+Microsoft says that "these domains show a broadening of entities targeted by Strontium's activities" — and adds that the attacks are neither the first nor likely to be the last to be launched by the hacking group.
 The company says that in just the past two years, it has shut down 84 such fake websites.

 "Despite last week's steps, we are concerned by the continued activity targeting these and other sites and directed toward elected officials, politicians, political groups and think tanks across the political spectrum in the United States," Microsoft says.
 "Taken together, this pattern mirrors the type of activity we saw prior to the 2016 election in the United States and the 2017 election in France."